 Cpl.
+Gilbert A. Ryman

-Gilbert A. Ryman was born in 1914 in Greenwood Township, Vernon County, Wisconsin, to Ralph C. Ryman &
+Cpl.
+Gilbert A. Ryman was born in 1914 in Greenwood Township, Vernon County, Wisconsin, to Ralph C. Ryman

-step-brother, he was raised at 412 North Terrace
+& Minnie Graham-Ryman.
+With his three sisters and step-brother, he was raised at 412 North Terrace Street,

 Wisconsin National Guard.

-At the fort, they were greeted by Gen. Edward King.
-The general apologized that the men had to live in tents along the main road between the fort and Clark Airfield.
-He made sure that they all received Thanksgiving Dinner before he went to have his own.
+At the fort, they were greeted by Colonel Edward P. King, who apologized they had to live in tents along the main road between the fort and Clark Field.
+He made sure that they had what they needed and received Thanksgiving Dinner before he went to have his own dinner.
 Ironically, November 20th was the date that the National Guard members of the battalion had expected to be released from federal service.

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance.